-Guideline/Procedure Development

-Are you required to develop new work methods, proce edures or practices? □ Yes □ No

-If yes, please explain.

-Decisions Referred What types of decisions are referred to or reviewed by y your supervisor (or higher decision

-authority)? Ü

-Decisions Referred to Supervisor/Higher Level: make the decision?) (i.e., referred to someone w vho has the FINAL authority to

-Additional Comments

-Please provide any additional information about the d aspects of your job that has not already been noted. ecision-making and p problem-solving

-dopolic or your job and made more directing a control of the contr

--

-Supervisor's Comments

-Are the responses to this question complete? □ Yes □ No

-Do you agree with the contents of this section? □ Yes □ No

-Comments:

-Supervisor's Ir nitiale:

-Supervisor s in illiais.
+Guideline/Procedure Development Are you required to develop new work methods, proce edures or practices? □ Yes □ No If yes, please explain.
+Decisions Referred What types of decisions are referred to or reviewed by v vour supervisor (or higher decision authority)? y your supervisor (or Tilgrier decision Decisions Referred to Supervisor/Higher Level: make the decision?) (i.e., referred to someone v vho has the FINAL authority to A 1.001 0 Additional Comments Please provide any additional information about the d aspects of your job that has not already been noted. ecision-making and լ problem-solving aspects or your job that has not already been noted.
+Supervisor's Comments Are the responses to this question complete? □ Yes □ No Do you agree with the contents of this section? □ Yes □ No Comments: Supervisor's Ir nitials: